 The CQC does not have a list of mandatory training for members of the GP practice team, instead it advises that the exact training requirements will depend on the role and specific responsibilities of each practice team member and the needs of the people using the service.
 It advises that ultimately the practice is responsible for determining what training staff need to meet the needs of their patients.
 This will include the training expected for trainees working within practices.

 The same principle applies to placements within trusts or other organisations, such as out of hours providers.
 Should organisations have training requirements additional to that required for CCT, then that should be provided by that organisation within contracted working hours.

 Child Safeguarding competency requirements are outlined in the intercollegiate guidelines document:

-For further information see: GP Training - Child and adult safeguarding
+For further information see: Adult and Child Safeguarding Requirements

 2) CPR and AED training

 In order to meet the requirements for CCT, trainees need to provide certificated evidence of CPR/AED training that is still valid by the last day of training.
 See: CPR, AED and Safeguarding requirements

 Note that this evidence needs to be present to be viewed at the final ARCP panel.
 It is not sufficient to state that a “course has been booked”.